[Live Webinar] Multiplayer IaC: Solving State, People, and Process-Level IaC Challenges

 We first have to break down our Terraform code into reusable components that abstract details from consumers and different teams can use and customize accordingly.
 We can achieve this by creating separate modules for pieces of infrastructure that should be reused in different environments, projects, and teams.

-Beware that using the terraform_remote_state data source implies access to the entire state snapshot and this might post a security issue.
+Beware that using the terraform_remote_state data source implies access to the entire state snapshot and this might pose a security issue.
 Another option to share parameters between different states is to leverage an external tool for publishing and consuming the data like Amazon SSM Parameter Store or HashiCorp Consul.

 We have to make the next decision to either keep all our Terraform code in a single repository (monorepo) or to separate our Terraform configurations in multiple code repositories.
 This is considered a great debate since both approaches have drawbacks and benefits.
 There is a tendency in the industry to avoid gigantic monorepos and use separate configurations to enable faster module development and flexibility.
 Personally, this is the approach I prefer too.